 How Should Women Dress When Visiting?

 You don't have to dress like Miranda, but bearing your shoulders and cleavage like Samantha is not a great idea either.
-Remember the movie is supposed to be in Abu Dhabi which is much more conservative than Morocco when it comes to what women wear.
-In Morocco, a mid-length skirt, jeans, and t-shirt are fine.
-There are lots of tourists in Morocco and the people are generally tolerant.
-If you don't want to attract lots of unwanted attention stay away from small shorts, mini-skirts, and tight tank tops.
+Remember, the movie is supposed to be in Abu Dhabi, which is much more conservative than Morocco when it comes to what women wear.
+In Morocco, a mid-length skirt, jeans, and a t-shirt are fine.
+There are lots of tourists in Morocco, and the people are generally tolerant.
+If you don't want to attract lots of unwanted attention, stay away from small shorts, mini-skirts, and tight tank tops.

 Is it Safe for Women to Travel Alone?

 If you feel inspired to visit Morocco after watching Sex and the City 2, you may wonder if it's safe to travel as a woman alone, or with a group.
 The answer is a resounding yes!
-You may have to ignore hisses and comments and you will probably have to shrug off men wanting to chat or show you their shop.
+You may have to ignore hisses and comments, and you will probably have to shrug off men wanting to chat or show you their shop.
 But if you stay polite but firm, you will have no problems.
 Do not act like Samantha!
-Read these tips for Women traveling in Africa and also keep in mind that violent crime is extremely rare in Morocco.
+Read tips for women traveling in Africa and also keep in mind that violent crime is extremely rare in Morocco.